edenartlab/docs/docs/guides/concepts.md

 eg ***"a photo of <concept\> climbing a mountain"***
 6. **If things dont look good, instead of messing with the settings, try changing your training images: they're the most important input variable!**

-## Introduction
-**Concepts** are custom characters, objects, styles, or specific people that are not part of the base generative model's (SDXL) knowledge, but that can be trained into the model by showing it a few examples of your concept.
-Once trained, you can naturally compose with concepts in your prompts just like you'd normally do with things the model knows already, eg a person named 'Barack Obama' or a style like 'cubism'.

-Concepts are first trained by uploading example images to the [concept trainer](https://app.eden.art/create/concepts).
-After training finishes (this takes about 5 mins), the concept becomes available to use in the main creation tool and is compatible with single image creates, interpolations and real2real.
-Note that a concept has to be:
-- activated in the creation by selecting the corresponding name from the concept dropdown menu
-- triggered by using <concept\> to refer to it in the prompt text.

-Concepts are a highly versatile and powerful creation tool.
-They can be used to capture a specific person's face or likeness, an animated character, or a complex object.
-They can also be more abstract, referring to a particular artistic style or genre.

 ## Training

-The concept trainer is available at [https://app.eden.art/create/concepts](https://app.eden.art/create/concepts) and is a rework of the great LORA trainer created by [@cloneofsimo](https://twitter.com/cloneofsimo) over [here](https://github.com/replicate/cog-sdxl).

 <p align="center">
   <img src="https://minio.aws.abraham.fun/creations-stg/7310dc281868c547ab0c99290fbf8c440fe0eac88b8f6ae708ae98e5754c903d.png" width="400" />